-Author has written 8 stories for Doctor Who, and Batman.
+Author has written 6 stories for Batman, and Doctor Who.

 Musically I'm interested in many styles and my taste is diverse.
 My favourite musical genre however is rock, and I've a great affection for the likes of the Rolling Stones, the Who, David Bowie, Queen, Iron Maiden, Black Sabbath, the Cure and Judas Priest among others.

 I took up reading as a serious concern when I was five, and writing at six, and I've been doing it ever since.
 I love so many books and so many authors, from grand old classics such as the works of R L Stevenson, Oscar Wilde and H G Wells to the modern talents of the likes of Ian Rankin, Simon Kernick and Iain M Banks.
 I am also a lover of Shakespeare (and what self-respecting logomaniac isn't?).

 Favourite classic book: Strange Case of Dr Jekyll and Mr Hyde and Other Stories - R L Stevenson

 Favourite modern (non-Who) book: Mortal Causes - Ian Rankin